 Set the other layer on top, right-side-up, and frost.

 Slice.
 Eat.
 Repeat.

 Want more easy and delicious cake ideas?
-Try my Not-Just-Plain Vanilla Cupcakes, my Va-Va-Va-Voom Velvet Cupcakes, or my Pot of Gold Cupcakes and choose your own frosting adventure!
+Try Not-Just-Plain Vanilla Cupcakes, Va-Va-Va-Voom Velvet Cupcakes, or Pot of Gold Cupcakes and choose your own frosting adventure!

 Let's set the scene: it's 9:00 pm.
 The school bake sale is tomorrow, and you just found out over dinner that you were "volunteered" to bring two dozen cupcakes.
 You've finished helping with homework, overseeing baths, getting the kids into bed, AND baking the required cupcakes.
 You pull the beautiful, fragrant cupcakes out of the oven only to realize that you have no frosting and are all out of butter and icing sugar.